FlurCode/Robot-Manipulator/README.md

 # Robot-Manipulator
 This is code for easy robot manipulator with 4 degrees of freedom and simple app that was made by remote xy
-#define AMOUNT 4  // кол-во серво
+#define AMOUNT 4  // servo amount
 #include "ServoSmooth.h"
 ServoSmooth servos[AMOUNT];